Esma Sultan (daughter of Abdul Hamid I): Lifestyle

-Adopted children
+Adoptive children

 She lived with luxury in her magnificent villa in Istanbul, but still her life passed in sadness because she could not have the one thing she wished for most; a child.
 At length she decided to adopt a child.
 After reaching satisfactory terms with the mother and father, she adopted Rahime Perestu, one year of age.

 Rahime was particularly diminutive, delicate and graceful, so she renamed her Perestu, the Persian word for swallow.
 All the kalfas in Esma Sultan's villa behaved toward this child as though she were a daughter of an Ottoman imperial princess, and indeed her disposition and manners were so lovely that they became devoted to her.
 In 1844, her nephew Abdulmejid I asked in hand for the marriage for Perestu, firstly, she refused to give Perestu's hand in marriage but consented on the condition that the Sultan legally marries her and not consider her a concubine, which he did.
 One week after that, Perestu was sent off to Topkapı Palace to the harem.
 She also had adopted Nazif Hanım, whose mother died when she was still a child, she was raised excellently in her household.

 In addition to these, was also educated in the house of Esma the future Bezmialem Kadin, who became one of the consort of Esma's half-brother, Mahmud II and the mother of Abdulmejid I, Zernigar Kadın and Hüsnimelek (or Hüsnümelek) Hanim, who also became the consorts of Mahmud II, and some Abdülmejid's consorts, as Servetseza Kadin and Tirimüjgan Kadın.
 However, these were not considered daughters, but only girls who were brought up for the harem by noble Ottoman women as was the custom.